The Family Bible Commentary by Rev. Dr. Adam Koontz

 Due to overwhelming demand, our hardcover copies are temporarily out of stock, and will ship in January.
 We have softcover copies available for immediate shipping.

-Ad Crucem makes a long-term commitment to publish the Family Bible Commentary authored by Rev. Dr. Adam Koontz.
+Ad Crucem is committed to publishing the Family Bible Commentary authored by Rev. Dr. Adam Koontz.

 Ad Crucem is privileged to work with Rev. Dr. Adam Koontz to publish the Family Bible Commentary.
 Too many commentaries are dry academic tomes or overly produced volumes that are not family-friendly.
 The Family Bible Commentary will be accessible to the whole family and parish thanks to a lively and engaging style using straightforward language.
 It will not be an exhaustive verse-by-verse commentary but rather what the Reformers called “the argument of the text.”

 We are grateful to everyone who contributed to this project with their upfront purchase of the complete set.
 Without your assistance and support, this venture would never have been possible.
 Your author-signed hard cover copy will soon be mailed to you.
 Your Ad Crucem coupon was emailed in mid November to the email address associated with your purchase.